Improving Your Heart’s Blood Flow Without Surgery

 Watch our expert explain how angioplasty and stenting an be used to help open blocked arteries without surgery.

 If you have coronary artery disease or CAD, and medications or lifestyle changes haven’t done enough to improve blood flow to your heart, your cardiologist may recommend angioplasty or stenting.
 Both of these non-surgical and interventional procedures help to open blocked arteries.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Both procedures use a very thin, flexible catheter—almost like a “train track”—to reach the affected artery, says interventional cardiologist Amar Krishnaswamy, MD, in Cleveland Clinic’s department of cardiovascular medicine.
+Both procedures use a very thin, flexible catheter—almost like a “train track”—to reach the affected artery, says interventional cardiologist Amar Krishnaswamy, MD.

 Angioplasty inserts a thin, inflatable balloon into the clogged artery to open it and “push” plaque away.
 A stent is a tiny wire mesh tube that’s placed over the balloon-tipped catheter, and remains in the artery.

 “First, we place catheters either at the radial artery at the wrist or at the femoral artery at the top of the thigh,” explains Dr. Krishnaswamy.